ponrajaprabhusk/quiz-app/README.md

 # A Quiz APP

-### This is a simple quiz application build using vanilla javascript!!
+### This is a simple quiz application build using vanilla javascript !!